fayadgamer13/flappy_nyan.github.io/README.md

 ## 🚧 Reporting Issues and Problems

-As the game is currently in **Beta**, your feedback is highly valuable!
+As the game is currently in **Build**, your feedback is highly valuable!
 If you encounter any bugs, visual glitches, or have suggestions, please report them.

 There are two ways to report an issue: